mhofmann-itnovum/docs-alfresco/search-enterprise/latest/admin/index.md

 ### Alfresco Elasticsearch Connector

-**Indexing** is provided by a Spring Boot application called `Alfresco Elasticsearch Connector`.
+**Indexing** is provided by a Spring Boot application called Alfresco Elasticsearch Connector.
 This application contains two main components that build and maintain the index in Elasticsearch:

-* *Live Indexing*: Metadata, Content and Permissions from Alfresco Repository are consumed using ActiveMQ messages so they can be indexed in the Elasticsearch server.
-The information created and updated in Alfresco Repository is not immediately available in Elasticsearch, as it takes some time to process the messages coming from the Repository.
-The previous [Eventual consistency]({% link search-services/latest/install/index.md %}#eventual-consistency) approach, based on transactions and used for Solr deployments, has been replaced by this new approach based on ActiveMQ messages.
+* *Live Indexing:* Metadata, Content, and Permissions from Alfresco Repository are consumed using ActiveMQ messages so they can be indexed in the Elasticsearch server @martin do we need to call it that?
+Cant we just say Elasticsearch?.
+The information created and updated in Alfresco Repository is not immediately available in Elasticsearch because it takes some time to process the messages that come from the Repository.

+**Note:** The previous [Eventual consistency]({% link search-services/latest/install/index.md %}#eventual-consistency) approach, based on transactions and used for Solr deployments, has been replaced by this new approach. @martin is Eventual consistency occuring with the new approach?

 * *Reindexing*: Indexing the information of a pre-populated Alfresco Repository or catching up with Alfresco Repositories that have missed some ActiveMQ messages is provided by the Reindexing component.
 Metadata from the Alfresco Repository is retrieved using a direct JDBC connection to the Alfresco Database. **Note:** Only PostgreSQL is supported.